jgerstmayr/EXUDYN/docs/RST/RigidBodyAndJointsTutorial.rst

 \ :math:`\ra`\  you will see a misalignment of the two parts of the joint by \ ``0.1*L``\ .
 The latter approach is very general and will also work for any kind of flexible bodies.

-Due to the fact that the definition of markers for general joints is tedious, \ **option 3**\  is based on a MainSystem function, which allows to attach revolute joints immediately to bodies and defining the rotation axis only once for the joint:
+Due to the fact that the definition of markers for general joints is tedious, \ **option 3**\  is based on a MainSystem function, which allows to attach revolute joints immediately to \ **rigid bodies**\  and defining the rotation axis only once for the joint:

 .. code-block:: python

-  #revolute joint option 3:
+  #revolute joint option 3 (simplest):
   mbs.CreateRevoluteJoint(bodyNumbers=[oGround, b0], position=[0,0,0],
                           axis=[0,0,1], axisRadius=0.2*w, axisLength=1.4*w)

+Note that \ ``axis``\  and \ ``position``\  are defined in global coordinates, and local coordinates are computed according to the reference configuration of the bodies.
-For the latter option, there are more arguments that may be specified, e.g., the axis and position can also be defined in the local frame of the first body.
+There exist more arguments that may be specified, e.g., the axis and position can also be defined in the local frame of the first body.

 The second link and the according joint can be set up in a very similar way.
-For visualization, we need to add some graphics for the body defined as a RigidLink GraphicsData function:
+For visualization, we need to add some graphics for the body defined as a RigidLink graphics function:

 .. code-block:: python

   #second link, simple graphics:
-  graphicsBody1 = GraphicsDataRigidLink(p0=[0,0,-0.5*L],p1=[0,0,0.5*L],
+  graphicsBody1 = graphics.RigidLink(p0=[0,0,-0.5*L],p1=[0,0,0.5*L],
                                         axis0=[1,0,0], axis1=[0,0,0], radius=[0.06,0.05],
                                         thickness = 0.1, width = [0.12,0.12],
-                                        color=color4lightgreen)
+                                        color=graphics.color.lightgreen)

   b1=mbs.CreateRigidBody(inertia = InertiaCuboid(density=5000, sideLengths=[0.1,0.1,1]),
                          referencePosition = np.array([L,0,0.5*L]),